Kick scooters aren’t just for kids. They’re heaps of fun for adults, too, and can even be great commuter vehicles.

 What does that mean for calories burned?

 It’s a little hard to say, since there just isn’t much research on the physiology of kick scooter riding.
-But one study from the University of Brighton (England) estimates that average-sized riders may burn around 200 calories per 30 minutes of scooting.
+But one paper from the University of Brighton (England) estimates that average-sized riders may burn around 200 calories per 30 minutes of scooting.

 That’s perhaps 25% less than you’d burn cycling, and 50% more than you’d burn walking, in the same time period.
 (But speeds are different, so your 30-minute walk might take just 15-20 on a scooter.
 That time difference will affect calories burned.)